THE OFFICIAL HOME OF

 Early goals were established; to start an organization that developed great softball players AND good people, to bring “travel” ball opportunity to the local community, to keep fees low and affordable for these kids, and to give all players playing time on the field and at bat.
 The Wisconsin Twister’s Mission has evolved and has been refined over the years, but those early goals have remained true to today.

-Love for the game of softball, love for our community, love of family, and a desire to help others drives this organization, and these principals set us apart.
+Love for the game of softball, love for our community, love of family, and a desire to help others is what drives this organization, and these principals set us apart.
 As a founder, I am most proud to see how far this club has “travelled” since its humble beginning in 2004.

 ❤️